-Defining Those Goals & Roles
+Defining Fundraising Goals & Roles

-Sponsorship.
-Do as local sports teams do and seek sponsorships from local businesses to help generate the required money to run.
+SPONSORSHIP Do as local sports teams do and seek sponsorships from local businesses to help generate the required money to run.
 The brand exposure it provides to businesses is fantastic, as being associated with helping students is a positive reflection of their impact in the community.
 On top of this, they’ll no doubt feature in the local papers, school newsletters, websites and more for it, of which it then enhances not only reputation, but the potential of new business from elsewhere.
 Peterhouse Boys school who embarked on a 2016 NZ Rugby Tour created a small magazine dedicated specifically to the trip.
 They raised funds from businesses who made use of the advertising space, and it was a great success!
-They had this to say about it: “Tour magazine – brilliant money spinner.
+They had this to say about the fundraising success of their tour magazine: “a brilliant money spinner!
 The itinerary is put in, plus all the potential players that may or may not be going on tour depending on their enthusiasm and dedication during the term.
 Then a write up of the country that they are going to.
-School rugby statistics, etc. The advertisers pay, and then you can charge a dollar or two a magazine as well.”
+School rugby statistics, etc. The advertisers pay, and then you can charge a dollar or two per magazine as well.”

 Identifying Additional Opportunities

 Think of other ways you can make your Fundraising efforts go the extra mile.
 If you’re selling tickets to a fundraising rugby game between the years 11 and 12, think of how else can you extend that opportunity.
 How about utilise the school’s network for some prizes and host a raffle with tickets sold during the game, and prizes drawn after?
 You could also buy snacks (or make popcorn!) in bulk and sell to the spectators.